Skip to main content

 Understanding Residual Capsulectomy: What You Need to Know

 If you’ve undergone breast augmentation or have experienced issues with breast implants, you may have heard of residual capsulectomy as a solution.
 This procedure, often necessary due to complications arising from breast implants, involves the removal of the capsule that forms around the implant.
-Here’s what you need to know about residual capsulectomy.
+In this article from Executive Plastic Surgery, we will explore what you need to know about residual capsulectomy.

 What is Residual Capsulectomy?